i-RIC/solver_dev_manual/source/05/05_notice_about_version.rst

 In iRIC, project files compatibility is like the following:

-* Project files with different major number are not compatible.
-* Project files with same major number and smaller minor number are compatible.
+* Project files with smaller or equal major number are compatible.
-* Project files with same major number, same minor number and different fix number are compatible.
+* minor number and fix number are not used for compatibility check.

 :numref:`version_compatibility` shows the examples of compatibility with different solver version numbers.